sungjooyoon/backend-visualizer/README.md

 # Biography Demo: Relationship Graph Visualization

-A demonstration web app showcasing Biography's platform and the graph of human relationships for General Catalyst.

 ## Overview

 This demo app visualizes how Biography's platform stores relationship data as a graph, with: